UcheEneh/camera_fau/README.md

 ***************************************************************************************************************************
-                                               Problems with QT
+                                               Problems with QT App
 ***************************************************************************************************************************
 1. camera_v1: created using Qt Widgets
 Problem:
-	The camera viewfinder doesn’t show the current display, so if the camera app is opened, the live image isn’t shown
+	The camera viewfinder doesn’t show the current camera feed diplay, so if the camera app is opened, the live image isn’t shown

 2. camera_v2: created using QML
 Problem:
 	• App Freezes for android OS less than android 8

 3. Both
-•	For some reason, the captured Image on phone screen rotates automatically after crop is applied
+	• For some reason, the captured Image on phone is rotates automatically after crop is applied.
+This doesn't occur when deployed to Desktop
-	- Hack: rotate left and right buttons added for now
 	• Adding non-rectangular bounding boxes for the crop

 ***************************************************************************************************************************